Mop.com: History

 Mop.com was created by Zhe Tian, who went by the moniker "Mop".
 He stepped down from his administrative positions in 2002 following a series of large updates that were carried out on the website.
-Since then, the website has had multiple changes to its administrative team.

-Originally created for the discussion of console games such as those on the Xbox and PS3, the website soon expanded to cover PC games after receiving suggestions for it.
-Since then, they have grown and continue to grow through community feedback.
-Its development also saw the creation of numerous internet slang, such as YY (dreaming about things that won't happen), 233 (laughing out loud) and Orz (a figure depicting a bowing position), among others.
+Originally created for the discussion of console games, the website expanded to cover PC games after receiving requests for it.

+Mop has created several Chinese Internet slang, such as YY (yì yín (意淫), fantasizing), 233 (laughing out loud, Mop's 233rd emoji was a laughing emoji) and Orz (a bowing position), among others.

-In 2005, Mop.com officially acquired IT news website DoNews.
+In 2005, Mop.com acquired IT news website DoNews.

 Exposure of Internet Regulation Operation

 On January 5, 2009, Mop's section "Beautiful Ladies" was reported to the China Internet Illegal Information Reporting Centre.
-On January 8, 2009, Mop.com was listed by the Chinese government on "Websites needed to be further improved and rectified".
+On January 8, 2009, Mop.com was listed by the Chinese government on "websites for further improvement and rectification."